marksmccann/froyo/docs/api/component.md

 function setState(newState: object): void;
 ```

-Update the component's state and call all registered observers including the lifecycle methods (e.g. `render`, `update`, `validate`).
+A method that updates the component's state and calls all [registered observers](../advanced/observer-pattern.md) including the lifecycle methods (e.g. `render`, `update`, `validate`).
 Only the properties that are changing need to be included in `newState`.
 See ["Component Lifecycle"](../fundamentals/component-lifecycle.md) and ["Handling Updates"](../fundamentals/handling-updates.md) to learn more.

 ```js
 const instance = new FrozenYogurt(rootElement, { flavor: 'Vanilla' });